 During the photo shoot, the kids seemed to be getting along rather well, so we were excited that they wanted to join us for our adventures that day too.
 We had planned on renting bikes and biking some of the Appian Way.
 After getting our bike rentals, complete with child seats and helmets we were on our way.

 The kids loved riding on the bikes and exploring on foot together.
 We even managed to get a few more pictures riding our bikes.
-These shots were some of our favourite from our entire month in Italy.
+These shots were some of our favorite from our entire month in Italy.
 We had a vision of being more active with our kids on this trip.
 The pictures they took of this day are not only some of the best family photos we have but we feel they are so representative of us and our passion for active travel.

 Taking a look back through the pictures we have from that one day, we would highly recommend having professional pictures taken during your next family holiday.
 You can even check the schedule on Jake and Dannie’s blog to see if they will be available!